Former middle school teacher, turned bouncer-around-at-random-shit-jobs, and then freelancer.

 I wished someone had told me about them sooner — the simple yet necessary steps needed to be successful at freelancing.

-So I made Live Work Travel to give them to you.
+So I made Live Work Travel to give those steps to you.

 My whole life I knew there had to be something more.
 The go to college, get a job, stick it out, work hard, retire, then die, thing just didn’t do it for me.
 Still, it wasn’t until my 30s that I was able to break away from this pattern of doing what many around me were doing (and getting the same shitty results).

-What I found through freelancing was a 180 shift in happiness, freedom, financial independence, purpose, and fulfillment.
+What I found through freelancing was a 180° shift in happiness, freedom, financial independence, purpose, and fulfillment.
 It’s not just the money — though that’s been amazing — it’s the incredible coherence I’ve found in this way of living and working.
 THIS is what I’m supposed to be doing.
 If you think it might be the life for you as well, I want to help you get there!
-(Read more of my story here.)

 During my time freelancing for other business owners, I found that while many of them were living a life that looked good externally — a successful business, money coming in, working for themselves, doing something they loved — they were pretty frazzled and burnt out.